takahashidan85/sushi-restaurant-management/docs/api.md

 ### GET /orders
 Description: List all orders.

-Response 200: JSON array of orders.
+Responses:
+- 200 List of orders

 ---